Quick Tour

 _finalize()

-Details of the script is described in the Controls section.
-For now just copy-and-past the script and use it to generate some test-data.
+Details of the script are described in the Controls section.
+For now, just copy and paste the script and use it to generate some test data.

 If you installed SlowPy in a virtual environment (the standard installation method), activate it using either: